dapr/docs/howto/authorization-with-oauth/README.md

     value: "<header name under which the secret token is saved>"
 ```

-## Define a custom pipeline
+### Define a custom pipeline for an Authorization Code Grant

-To use the OAuth middleware, you should create a [custom pipeline](../../concepts/middleware/README.md) using [Dapr configuration](../../concepts/configuration/README.md), as shown in the following sample:
+To use the OAuth middleware (Authorization Code), you should create a [custom pipeline](../../concepts/middleware/README.md)
+using [Dapr configuration](../../concepts/configuration/README.md), as shown in the following sample:

 ```yaml
 apiVersion: dapr.io/v1alpha1